-Riyadh, Saudi Arabia – Aug.
-16, 2018 – Consumers in the Kingdom of Saudi Arabia and around the world are displaying burgeoning demand for convenient solutions that can help simplify their lives, with busy lifestyles and rising connectivity playing an increasingly pivotal role in buying decisions, according to a new report by performance management company, Nielsen.
+Karachi, Pakistan – Aug.
+17, 2018 – Consumers in Pakistan and around the world are displaying burgeoning demand for convenient solutions that can help simplify their lives, with busy lifestyles and rising connectivity playing an increasingly pivotal role in buying decisions, according to a new report by performance management company, Nielsen.

-The Nielsen Quest for Convenience Report, which explores changing global consumer needs, highlights the rapidly growing demand for convenience in markets around the world including in Saudi Arabia.
-According to the report, one in five consumers say they seek out products which are convenient to use (21%) and make their life easier (20%).
-Consumers are also looking for products which are suitable for small households (17%).
+The Nielsen Quest for Convenience Report, which explores changing global consumer needs, highlights the rapidly growing demand for convenience in markets around the world including Pakistan.
+Around one-quarter of Pakistani consumers say they seek out products which make their life easier (26%) and are suitable for small households (24%), while around one in five is looking for products that are convenient to use (20%).

-While demand for convenience varies by region, the Nielsen report reveals six key factors driving consumers’ increasing need for convenience globally:
+While demand for convenience varies somewhat by region, the Nielsen report reveals six key factors driving consumers’ increasing need for convenience which are consistent globally:

 ● Shrinking household sizes